ais-mango/stats220/README.md

 <h1>This is my repo for STATS 220.</h1>

 <h2>A little about me:</h2>
-*I am undertaking a degree in *Biomedical Science*
+-I am undertaking a degree in *Biomedical Science*
-*I am taking STATS 220 because I have a **keen interest** in data *I am interested in learning about the application of statisical analysis in my field
+-I am taking STATS 220 because I have a **keen interest** in data -I am interested in learning about the application of statisical analysis in my field

 fun facts which are unordered for me:
 - I **love** orangutans